matteosandrin/matteosandrin.github.io/_posts/15-08-31-the-stranded-programmer-opening-remarks.md

 Unpacking is dreadful, like picking apart a dead animal.
 Everyone is impossibly nice, doesn't feel right.
 Always hated icebreakers, but now they *really* seem to make a difference.
-It may be selfish, but the fact that my parents are still here unnerves me.
-For some reason.

 The hierarchy is strict, but it pretends not to be, with the Dorm Leaders as foot soldiers of an army controlling its own people.
 I wave to a white car disappearing in the lot.